plausible/docs/docs/self-hosting.md

 Next, set your `ADMIN_USER` credentials to your own choices.

 Finally, enter the `BASE_URL` for your app.
 It should be the base url where this instance is accessible, including the scheme (eg. `http://` or `https://`), the domain name, and optionally a port.
 If no port is specified the default `8000` will be used.
-Paths in the url are currently ignored.
+Plausible is not currently designed for subfolder installations so please do not add a path component to the base url.

 ### 3. Start the server